lammps/lammps/doc/src/fix_adapt.rst

 Note that all the parameters changed by this fix are written into a restart file in their current changed state.
-A new restarted simulation does not know their original time=0 values, unless the input script explicity resets the parameters (after the restart file is read), to their original values.
+A new restarted simulation does not know their original time=0 values, unless the input script explicitly resets the parameters (after the restart file is read), to their original values.

 Also note, that the time-dependent variable(s) used in the restart